MeghanvdMeer/M.I.N.DLab/index.md

 # research into neural networks underlying memory and learning

-The M.I.N.D Lab at the [University of Auckland](https://www.auckland.ac.nz/en.html) is a team of scientists combining experiments with mathematical and statistical tools to address the neuronal changes our brains go through on a regular basis.
-We address questions related to ageing populations as well as children, effects of caffeine on the brain, and network connectivity in several states.
-A common thread throughout our work is the role of neural variability.
-We are currently conducting research into The Neural Dynamics of Cognitive Control: Theta-range Neural Oscillations and Frontal Executive Function.
+The M.I.N.D Lab at the [University of Auckland](https://www.auckland.ac.nz/en.html) utilises experimental, mathematical, and statistical tools to understand the neural activities that underlie behaviour.
+We investigate neural systems subserving memory, attention, and cognitive control.
+We have particular interest in neural oscillations, plasticity, and network dynamics utilising EEG and MRI (fMRI and DWI).

+Current themes include:

+1. A broadscale project to understand relationships between different cognitive control and working memory
+2. Investigating structural and functional networks (connectomics)
+3. Understanding the ageing brain and Alzheimer's disease
+4. The relationship between EEG osciallatory phenomena and behaviour
+5. Signatures of human neural plasticity

 {%
   include figure.html